-We’ve arrived at the end of January we’re guessing there may be some of you feeling some New Year’s weight loss resolution burnout.
+We’ve reached the middle of March we’re guessing there may be some of you feeling some New Year’s weight loss resolution burnout.
 It’s a natural phenomenon, particularly as the practicalities of everyday life attempt to sap every ounce of motivation we may have felt as the ball dropped at midnight.

 On the other hand, maybe this is the year to think differently.
 The truth is that you don’t have to fall back into habits that are unproductive to your weight loss efforts.
 Plenty of people have figured out the trick to sustaining motivation each and every day to reach their goals.
 Now it’s time for you to fall into those ranks.
 Here are five great tips that can keep your motivation engines humming for the rest of your life.

 1. Reframe weight loss success

 Of course the ultimate definition of weight loss is seeing fewer pounds register on the scale, but it’s not the only measure.
 In fact, how about looking at your progress by the amount of energy you have?
 Or by a smaller pants size?
 Or by less pain in your joints?
 All of these successes may actually come about as a result of increasing your muscle mass while reducing fat percentage, which are somewhat independent of your total body weight.
 To keep your motivation up, it’s worth it to look at your weight in multiple dimensions rather than fixating on one number.